The Verdict Is Out on “The Idol,” and It’s Not So Pretty

 How 2023’s most anticipated TV show tanked the hype (and eventually, the premiere)

-Now with the public reception from its premiere at the Cannes Film Festival 2023, the positive interest in The Idol has drastically diminished.
+From the public reception of its premiere at the Cannes Film Festival 2023, the positive interest in The Idol has drastically diminished.
 Its Rotten Tomatoes score—while not the end-all-be-all of a title’s success—dropped down to 10%.
-Explicit material greeted festivalgoers at the get-go, with Lily Rose-Depp in compromising and almost voyeuristic positions bound to make everyone uncomfortable.
+Explicit material greeted festivalgoers at the get-go, with Lily Rose-Depp in compromising and almost voyeuristic positions bound to make audiences uncomfortable.
 But hey, The Weeknd and Sam Levinson said they aim to piss people off with the show; maybe it worked too well?

 RELATED: Ali Wong and Steven Yeun Bring Prime Rage in “BEEF”